dsmith73/bash_toolbox/README.md

 # bash_toolbox

-> This is where I'll store my bash scripts as I create them
+> This is where I'll store my scripts as I create them

 **WARNING**: _use these at your own risk_